 He went to see the Joint Chiefs of Staff in Hanoi researching The Bamboo Cage, showing that US service men held prisoner in southeast Asia after the Vietnam war.
 Though the book was not published in the US, he was called to testify to the US Senate.
 He followed up with The Iron Cage, showing 31,000 British prisoners of war disappeared into the gulags in 1945.
 Questions were asked in both houses of Parliament.
 His flat was broken into and documents taken.

-A nine-year-old boy turned up on his doorstep, his son with the women he had married in New York to get his Green Card.
+A nine-year-old boy turned up on his doorstep, his son with the woman he had married in New York to get his Green Card.
 So he had to give up journalism to write books full time, so he could stay home and bring him up.
 He started full-time authorship with Takin’ Back – The Confessions of Ike Turner and went on to write the twelve-volume Sex Lives… series, beginning with Sex Lives of the Popes, which was a bestseller in Brazil.
 Sex Lives of the US Presidents came out just when Bill Clinton got caught with Monica Lewinsky.
 That got him on The Joan Rivers Show…

 He has now published 175 books as Nigel Cawthorne, Al Cimino, Alexander Macdonald, Gordon Bowers and Karl Streisand.